IDDRI report: Ten Years for Agroecology in Europe

 The Government must support the transition through The Agriculture Bill by establishing agroecology as the underlying principle of farming in England, rewarding farmers for employing agroecological systems such as organic.

 Farmers – especially those already pioneering agroecological farming, from conservation agriculture to agroforestry and organic – should be given a seat at the table in the debate around land-use, climate change and biodiversity.

-Biodiversity impacts, imported emissions, and the need to reduce or eliminate pesticide and fertiliser use, should be given greater weighting in next Climate Change Committee land use report.
+Biodiversity impacts, imported emissions, and the need to reduce or eliminate pesticide and fertiliser use, should be given greater weighting in the next Climate Change Committee land-use report.
 The UK’s response to climate change must be coherent with broader ecological objectives.

 Watch Helen Browning, Soil Association CEO, talk about agroecology

 Helen talks about how agroecology could drive improvements to human and environmental health at a European Level.